 sudo service lightdm restart

-If this resolves your issue, you should now see the graphical desktop environment.
+If this resolves your issue, the black screen will disappear, and you should now see your graphical desktop environment.

-How to fix Kali Linux black screen after login Mac
+🍏 How to fix Kali Linux black screen after login Mac & HP

-Some hardware, especially HP laptops and MacBooks, struggle with graphical drivers.
-A popular solution on how to fix Kali Linux black screen after login is modifying the boot parameters.
+Some hardware, especially HP laptops and MacBooks, struggle with proprietary graphical drivers.
+A popular solution on how to fix Kali Linux black screen after login is modifying the kernel boot parameters via the GRUB menu.

 Step-by-Step GRUB Fix:

-Press Ctrl + X or F10 to boot with the changes.
+Press Ctrl + X or F10 to boot with these temporary changes.

 Running Kali on a virtual machine adds another layer of complexity.
 If you're seeing a black screen after login in Kali Linux VirtualBox or VMware, try these steps to learn how to fix Kali Linux stuck on black screen VMware: